ctavispost/personalPortfolio/project01/visual_design.md

       <p>Wesley got through the signup and tour processes quickly and without questions.
 He thought the pages were useful.
 He was then able to move through the app easily and with little guidance.</p>

-      <p>Wesley felt jot &amp was “relaxed and calm” but also “a little sad,” because the app was so overwhelmingly gray.
+      <p>Wesley felt jot & was “relaxed and calm” but also “a little sad,” because the app was so overwhelmingly gray.
 He suggested adding different colors for file icons, with different colors for each file type.</p>
     </section> <!-- end tester Wesley -->

     <section class="medBreak"> <!-- results -->